Creations by Ruth Ann

 products is through Etsy until I can get it all together...

 If you choose not to use Pay Pal,

 I do have an etsy site that you can purchase through.

 Until I get all the changes done, to be able to handle

-your orders, the Brushes go through Pay Pal and the
+your orders, the Brushes also go through Pay Pal and the

 Fashenhues products still go through etsy.